joe-vettek/Dynamic-Tree-Pack-Quick-Auto-Build-Tool/README.md

 1. Run `example_ModInfo.py` to generate `treeInfo.json`.
 2. Modify `modid` in `begin.py` to the name of your mod.
 3. Run `begin.py` and then result will in the `ouput` folder.

+### about feature

+If  looking for added features, in 1.20.1, or search in their java source code BiomeModifications.addFeature (for FabricMC), data/forge/biome_modifier/xx.json (for Forge)

+in forge for 1.18.2 ,check the code use BiomeLoadingEvent

+Generally speaking, the features used are listed in the biome json, through place->config->(config/place (config here needs {} plus placement modifier, which is actually equivalent to place)).